-Students are required to participate in a one-week international study trip at one of our international business school partners in Europe, North America, or Asia.
-The trip will include one EMBA module (course) plus activities such as meeting executives, field trips to companies, networking, and seminars.
+Program participants are required to participate in two one-week international study trips.
+The two trips will include two EMBA module (courses) plus activities such as meeting executives, field trips to companies, networking, and seminars.

 FINAL PROJECT

 The final project is an integral part of the EMBA program and must be completed satisfactorily before participants are eligible to graduate.
 It provides an ideal opportunity to build on what they have already learned.
 The primary aim is to enhance their own learning in an area of their choice.
 Participants are encouraged to undertake projects within their respective organizations.